Factbox: Build a giant wall, cut Education Department. What a President Trump would do

 He would designate China a currency manipulator and impose countervailing duties on its exports.
 He also wants to pursue a World Trade Organization case on Chinese government programs that subsidize exporters.

-Trump has said the United States should raise tariffs on foreign-made goods in response to reductions in interest rates by European Union nations and other countries, which he says could hurt manufacturing jobs at home.

-Trump has also said he would slap 35 percent tariffs on air conditioners made in Mexico by United Technologies Corp’s Carrier after the company decided to move production there from Indiana, and on Ford Motor Corp vehicles made in Mexico that are sold in the United States.
+Trump has said he would slap 35 percent tariffs on air conditioners made by United Technologies Corp’s Carrier in Mexico after the company decided to move production there from Indiana, and on Ford Motor Corp vehicles made in Mexico that are sold in the United States.

 Trump has pledged to cut and simplify taxes.
 Individuals making less than $25,000 per year and married filers earning less than $50,000 would not pay income tax.

-The current top marginal income tax rate is 39.6 percent and the current top rate for long-term capital gains is 20 percent.

-Deductions for charitable giving and mortgage interest would remain unchanged.
+Charitable giving and mortgage interest deductions would remain unchanged.
 Other deductions would be trimmed in the highest tax brackets.

-He would eliminate the alternative minimum tax, the estate tax, and the carried interest tax break that allows investment fund managers and some hedge fund managers to treat income as capital gains.
+He would eliminate the alternative minimum tax, the estate tax, and the carried interest tax break that allows investment fund managers to treat income as capital gains.

 The corporate tax rate would be cut to 15 percent, down from the current level of 35 percent.